spewil/phd/sections/experiments.md

 >
 > &mdash; Bizzi & Ajemian, *2020*

+## Goals

+- measure across learning
+- analyze this learning sequence to find traces of what's being learned at a trajectory level
+- gain inspiration for what might be modeled

 ## Recording Setup

 <!-- I would be most interested to hear how u are thinking of approaching the analysis.
 I.e. u have a bunch of channels, movements, tasks what is the workflow to get from that raw data into something manageable/useful. -->